 Watch our directing masterclass with Anne Émond and Madeleine Olnek

-7R: The film is really great at dealing with memory and how certain objects or the Gilles Vigneault song start to have new memories associated with them and become really important.
+7R: Our Loved Ones is really great at dealing with memory and how certain objects or the Gilles Vigneault song start to have new memories associated with them and become really important.
 How did you think about that?

 Anne Émond: It’s about memory, this film.
 I think it’s a very nostalgic film, but in a good way.
 I think in every family, even if you don’t have suicide, or this kind of story, you will have a drama.
 It’s not possible that a family will go a generation without something happening.
 With the drama, there is also tenderness and memory — good stories that were not that good probably but we’ve told the story so much that it becomes a good story.
 There are two main characters in the film: the young girl and the father.
 The young girl, when she’s young, I think the film is built like memories, like how you remember when you were young.
 This Christmas party, for example, is how I felt it when I was seven years old, when I could go and sleep later.
 How it looks, it’s about memories.